mrpatil007/hikes/video-categories/ethical-hacking/scripts/introduction-to-ethical-hacking.md

     Kali Linux : Operating System design for Hacker's and Pentester it has a bunch of tools to play :)
     Link to Download :https://www.kali.org/downloads/

+    Note : You Can also Go with other linux flavours develop for Hackings Like Bugtraq, arch and etc